trufflesuite/trufflesuite.com/src/tutorial/index.md

   cd pet-shop-tutorial
   ```

-1. We've created a special [Truffle Box](/boxes) just for this tutorial called `pet-shop`, which includes the basic project structure as well as code for the user interface.
+1. We've created a special [Truffle Box](/boxes) just for this tutorial called `react-pet-shop`, which includes the basic project structure as well as code for the user interface.
 Use the `truffle unbox` command to unpack this Truffle Box.

   ```shell
   truffle unbox pet-shop